hz2657/employee-attrition-analysis/README.md

 •	Training Times Last Year

- The factors that increase the likelihood of employees’ attrition are
+Factors that increase the likelihood of employees’ attrition are

 •	Business Travel Frequently